 The wife took a deep breath, closed her eyes as if she was trying to see something inside.
 A smile came on her face, but, she kept silent.

-Next morning, she went out, sifted through several spots and chose one that she thought was “right.”
+Next morning, she went out, sifted through several spots and chose one that she felt was “right”, and started digging.

-And then, she started digging.
-Fifteen minutes, thirty minutes, one hour – the clock was ticking, and she was digging as fast, and as hard as she could.
-Her face was red, she was drenched in sweat, her hands were hurting, but she didn’t give up.
+Fifteen minutes, thirty minutes, one hour – the clock was ticking, and she was digging as fast and as hard as she could.
+Her face got red.
+She got drenched in sweat.
+Her hands started hurting.
+But she didn’t give up.

 The husband was curious.

-The sun, birds, and the trees around were surprised at her strength.
-She kept digging, and finally, there was water – shining like silver!
+The sun, the trees around, and the birds on those trees, everybody was surprised.
+The wife kept digging, and finally, there was water – shining like silver!
 She was delighted, and the husband was amazed.
 “How did you do that?”, he asked.